 - Bull trout: As per the District Standard Regulations, the Kootenai River is closed to angling for bull trout; any bull trout caught must be released promptly, with little or no delay. - Brown trout: No limit.
-All brown trout caught between Libby Dam and Kootenai Falls must be killed immediately, kept, and the entire fish turned into FWP.
+All brown trout caught between Libby Dam and Kootenai Falls must be killed immediately, kept, and the entire fish presented to FWP.
 Anglers who catch brown trout upstream of Kootenai Falls are required to report the catch to FWP within 24 hours (406-752-5501).
 Anglers may be asked to provide their full name, ALS number, phone number, date and time of capture, and location on the river.
-Anglers are required to turn in the whole brown trout to a FWP office during regular business hours and within 10 days of capture. - · Burbot: Catch-and release.
+Anglers are required to present the whole brown trout to a FWP office during regular business hours and within 10 days of capture.
+Edible portions of the fish are returned to angler upon request.